 Why VOLT’s Table 21?

 This year our itinerary put us in Gettysburg on our sixth anniversary.
 I used Open Table to search for a restaurant to make a reservation and VOLT, in Frederick, MD, about a 45-minute drive, was one of the first restaurants that came up in the list.
-While Gettysburg seemed like a fairly food-forward city, I guess there just aren’t that many places that accept reservations.
+While Gettysburg seemed like a fairly food-forward city, I guess they’re just aren’t that many places that accept reservations.

 Volt is one of five restaurants co-owned by Executive Chef Bryan Voltaggio, a Top Chef and Top Chef Master’s runner-up.
 As fans of both shows, we are always excited about the opportunity to eat at our favorite “cheftestant’s” restaurants.